alire-project/alire/doc/getting-started.md

 ## Dependencies and upgrading

-Alire keeps track of a project dependencies in the file `./alire/project_name.toml` of your project.
+Alire keeps track of a project dependencies in the file `./alire.toml` of your project.
 You may check the one just created in the previous example.

 This file can be managed through `alr`:

 * `alr with project_name` adds a dependency.
-You can immediately 'with' its GPR project files and packages in your code.
+You can immediately 'with' its packages in your code.
 * `alr with --del project_name` removes a dependency.
-* `alr with --from yourproject.gpr` reads the given GPR file and adds dependencies specified in comments as alr invocations.
-For example:

-    ```Ada
-    with "xstrings"; -- alr with xstrings
-    project My_Project is
-    ```
+Using `alr with` without arguments will show the current dependencies of your project.
+Using one of `--solve`, `--tree`, `--versions`, `--graph` will show different details about the complete solution needed to fulfill dependencies.

 Alternatively you can edit the file (example in the works) to add dependencies and then issue:

-* `alr update`, which will fetch any additional dependencies in your project.
+* `alr update`, which will fetch any modified dependencies in your project.

 ## Finding available projects

-For quick listing of projects and their descriptions you can use the `list`
+For quick listing of crates and their descriptions you can use the `list`
 command:

 * `alr list [substring]`

-There's also a `search` command which provides more details:
+There's also a `search` command which provides more details about specific
+releases:

-* `alr search <substring>` will look for `substring` in project names.
+* `alr search <substring>` will look for `substring` in crate names.
 * `alr search --list` will list the whole catalog.

 Even more details are obtained with:

-* `alr show <project>`
+* `alr show <crate>`

 This last command will show generic information.
 To see the one that specifically applies to your platform:

-* `alr show --system <project>`
+* `alr show --system <crate>`

 The list of projects and their descriptions are also available on the Alire
 website: